 Now that you’ve created a thoughtful strategy, written some great content, curated amazing visual assets and built reliable online platforms, it’s time to make it all pretty.
 As we mentioned before, humans are very visual, and so the right eye-catching design can make all the difference.

 Designers collaborate with other members of the content team to create digital and print graphics that support the overall content strategy.
-From informative flyers and magazines, to intuitive web and app designs, to stunning digital graphics for eNewsletters and social media, a skilled graphic design is indispensable.
+From informative flyers and magazines, to intuitive web and app designs, to stunning digital graphics for eNewsletters and social media, a skilled graphic designer is indispensable.

 Alchemy is described in the Merriam-Webster dictionary as being “a power or process that changes or transforms something in a mysterious or impressive way.”
 To those of us who don’t know how to code, that pretty much seems to be what programmers do.